mashingan/word-search-solver/readme.md

 This repository is created as backup for attempting to solve the Word Solver problem within array of array of characters.

 Word Solver problem is a kind of problem to count how many words available within a map of characters when looked in horizontal, forward and backward read, also vertically and diagonally.
+Look for [Word Search](https://en.wikipedia.org/wiki/Word_search) entry in Wikipedia.

 For example, ``cat`` is the word we want to search while below is the map